2016rshah/blog/posts/charity_match_2017_retrospective.md

 Back in August 2017 I published the following post on my blog and facebook: [TLDR: I'll match your donations to charity](https://www.rshah.org/blog/posts/charity_match_2017.html).
 The idea was simple: I wanted to donate money I earned at my internship to charity and I wanted my peers to do something similar.

-Overall, we raised close to a total of $2,780 for *[She Should Run](http://www.sheshouldrun.org/)*, *[The Fistula Foundation](https://www.thelifeyoucansave.org/Where-to-Donate/Fistula-Foundation)*, *[The Rape, Abuse & Incest National Network (RAINN)](https://www.rainn.org/)*, and *[The National Women's Law Center](https://nwlc.org/issues/)*. $2.2k might not sound like a lot compared to the amount these charities raise every year.
+Overall, we raised around $2,279 for *[She Should Run](http://www.sheshouldrun.org/)*, *[The Fistula Foundation](https://www.thelifeyoucansave.org/Where-to-Donate/Fistula-Foundation)*, *[The Rape, Abuse & Incest National Network (RAINN)](https://www.rainn.org/)*, and *[The National Women's Law Center](https://nwlc.org/issues/)*. $2.2k might not sound like a lot compared to the amount these charities raise every year.
 But, I'm a 19 year old sophomore in college, so to me $2.2k sounds like "HELL YEAH 🚀"!

 "Grassroots" doesn't even begin to describe this effort.
 ```
- - The average donation was about $50.
+ - The average donation was about $50
- - 13 out of the 17 donors may not legally consume alcohol in the US.
+ - 13 out of the 17 donors may not legally consume alcohol in the US
  - Out of my ~1,000 facebook friends
 	- ~10% of them liked the post
-	- ~1% of them shared my post to their own timelines.
+	- ~1% of them shared my post to their own timelines
- - At least three of my friends pledged to similarly match their friend's donations.
+ - At least three of my friends pledged to similarly match their friend's donations
 ```

 ### Acknowledgements